 How Good And Effective Richard Hadlee Was?

 Well, to be honest, it says a lot about how good and effective Richard Hadlee was.
 He bore a fair comparison as a fast bowler with Dennis Lillee and Michael Holding in the late 1970s.
 And the early ’80s, with Imran Khan and Malcolm Marshall in the mid-to-late ’80s.
 Richard Hadlee was not as fast as either but that did not greatly matter.
+What happened was that he had a much less impressive backup.
+He was actually, in essence, the New Zealand bowling attack for the majority of his career.
+Richard Hadlee was evidently better than anyone else on the team and he was the one who was going to get you out.

 it says a lot for how good and effective Richard Hadlee was?
 That comparison as a fast bowler was not as fast as either but that did not greatly matter.

-it says a lot about how good and effective Richard Hadlee was.
+It says a lot about how good and effective Richard Hadlee was.
 That comparison with a fast bowler was not as fast as either but that did not greatly matter.

 He was in extreme danger in overcast conditions.
 If he had a good day, his side was in the game; if he didn’t, they were not.
 It was not like that if you played Australia or West Indies.
 It is to Hadlee’s immense credit for how competitive New Zealand became.